-\$1.5 million in FHWA State Planning and Research (SPR) Part 1 funds and \$3 million in Federal Transit Administration (FTA) Section 5304 funds, or a combined total of \$4.5 million, will be distributed through a competitive program to MPOs and RTPAs.
+\$1.5 million in FHWA State Planning and Research (SPR) Part 1 funds and \$3 million in Federal Transit Administration (FTA) Section 5304 funds, or a combined total of \$4.5 million.
+FHWA SPR Part 1 funds will be distributed through a competitive program to MPOs and RTPAs.
+FTA 5304 funds will be distributed through a competitive program to MPOs, RTPAs, and transit agencies.
 Funding distribution for the competitive program will depend on the quality and number of applications.

-Strategic Partnerships are intended to fund planning projects that partner with Caltrans to address needs on or connecting to the State Highway System (SHS), while the transit sub-category will address multimodal planning projects that focus on transit.
+Strategic Partnerships are intended to fund planning projects that partner with Caltrans to address needs on or connecting to the State Highway System, while the transit sub-category will address multimodal planning projects that focus on transit.